 A sexual harassment prevention training will be required for licensure renewal.
 There is no timed element (e.g., one hour of CEUs) to fulfill this training requirement (Effective August 6, 2021).

 To help social workers better keep track of their CEs for 2021–2023 LSW/LCSW licensure renewal, the NASW-Illinois Chapter has created this CE Worksheet & FAQ.
 Please note this worksheet is NOT an IDFPR-required document but rather a roadmap to help you fulfill all CE requirements.
 The requirements in this document are subject to change.
 Check with the IDFPR website and NASW-IL for any changes as they are announced.

 Is IDFPR waiving the in-person CEU requirements for the 2021–2023 LSW/LCSW licensure cycle due to the COVID-19 pandemic?
 As with the previous 2019–2021 licensure cycle, the department did not write emergency rules to waive the in-person CEU requirements until nearly a year into the pandemic.
 It is likely the department will not consider changing their requirements until 2023 to see what the state of the pandemic is in the next year (2023).
-In the meanwhile, we have been strongly recommending for social workers to spend this first year working on acquiring the 15 virtual CEUs allowed for renewal under existing rules-that way, you are not behind next year if IDFPR does not write emergency rules.
-With regards to chapter in-person events, based on early survey results, attendees of our trainings will be comfortable attending in-person events again when it is safe to do so, hopefully in summer 2022.
+In recent weeks, it has come to our attention that the department has expressed interest in removing the in-person CEU requirement entirely.
+While this may be the case, please note that the requirement has not yet been lifted, and we are continuing to strongly recommend for social workers to first work on acquiring the 15 virtual CEUs allowed for renewal under existing rules—this way, you are not behind if IDFPR does not write emergency rules or waive the requirement.

 More About the Specialty CEU Training Requirements: